Make Your Own Ready Kit.

 - Face mask.
 To help filter contaminated air and plastic sheeting and duct tape to shelter in place

 - Moist towelettes, garbage bags and plastic ties.
-For personal sanitation
+For personal hygiene

 - Wrench or pliers.
 To turn off utilities